Jackie Akhavan: Personal life

 As a researcher, she finds her work to be both challenging and rewarding.
 This also extends to her teaching career as she enjoys teaching both undergraduates and postgraduates.

-Akhavan also states that her career has its, though exciting and gratifying, has its drawbacks.
+Akhavan also states that her career, though exciting and gratifying, has its drawbacks.
 Most notably, she states that the worst aspect of her career is how it impacts her family life.
 Her career has forced her to spend holidays away from her family.
 She elaborates by stating that if not for her husband Shari's constant support and sacrifice, she may not have gotten as far in her career as she currently has.

 She has stated that outside of chemistry she spends most of her free time cooking in her kitchen and sitting on her couch and reading.

 She highly recommends that people to go into chemistry careers, but also warns them to be ready to stop viewing the world like other people and to accept chemistry as part of their everyday lives.
 She also advises people looking to go into careers in academia not to expect to be rich.
 However, she then says that this work provides a strong sense of fulfillment and achievement.
 As she puts it, it is a way of life.